dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 `Neutralization` involves entitification '&' with '&amp;'.

+*Note*: Although htmLawed does not convert entities to the actual characters represented by them, you can easily do so by running the htmLawed output through PHP's 'html_entity_decode' function:- http://www.php.net/html_entity_decode.

-*Note*: If '$config["and_mark"]' is set, and set to a value other than '0', then the '&' characters in the original input are replaced with the '\x06' control character ('&' characters introduced by htmLawed, e.g., after converting '<' to '&lt;', are not affected).
+*Note*: If '$config["and_mark"]' is set, and set to a value other than '0', then the '&' characters in the original input are replaced with the control character for the code-point, hexadecimally, '6' ('\x06'; '&' characters introduced by htmLawed, e.g., after converting '<' to '&lt;', are not affected).
 This allows one to distinguish, say, an '&gt;' introduced by htmLawed and an '&gt;' put in by the input writer, and can be helpful in further processing of the htmLawed-processed text (e.g., to identify the character sequence 'o(><)o' to generate an emoticon image).
-When this feature is active, admins should ensure that the htmLawed output is not directly used in web pages or XML documents as the presence of the '\x06' control character can break documents.
+When this feature is active, admins should ensure that the htmLawed output is not directly used in web pages or XML documents as the presence of the '\x06' can break documents.
 Before use in such documents, and preferably before any storage, any remaining '\x06' should be changed back to '&', e.g., with:

     $final = str_replace("\x06", '&', $prelim);